awsdocs/amazon-vpc-user-guide/doc_source/vpc-security-best-practices.md

 # Security best practices for your VPC<a name="vpc-security-best-practices"></a>

  The following best practices are general guidelines and don’t represent a complete security solution\.
 Because these best practices might not be appropriate or sufficient for your environment, treat them as helpful considerations rather than prescriptions\.

-The following are general best practices:
-+ Use multiple Availability Zone deployments so you have high availability\.
++ When you add subnets to your VPC, choose multiple Availability Zones \(AZs\) to ensure that the resources hosted in those subnets are highly available\.
+An AZ is one or more discrete data centers with redundant power, networking, and connectivity in an AWS Region\.
+AZs enable you to make production applications highly available, fault tolerant, and scalable\.
+For more information on adding subnets to multiple AZs, see [Create a VPC](working-with-vpcs.md#Create-VPC)\.
-+ Use security groups and network ACLs\.
-For more information, see [Control traffic to resources using security groups](VPC_SecurityGroups.md) and [Control traffic to subnets using Network ACLs](vpc-network-acls.md)\.
++ Use network ACLs to control access to your subnets and use security groups to control traffic to EC2 instances in your subnets\.
+For more information, see [Control traffic to subnets using Network ACLs](vpc-network-acls.md) and [Control traffic to resources using security groups](VPC_SecurityGroups.md)\.
-+ Use IAM policies to control access\.
-+ Use Amazon CloudWatch to monitor your VPC components and VPN connections\.
++ Manage access to AWS VPC resources and APIs using AWS Identity and Access Management \(IAM\) identity federation, users, and roles\.
+For more information, see [Identity and access management for Amazon VPC](security-iam.md)\.
-+ Use flow logs to capture information about IP traffic going to and from network interfaces in your VPC\.
-For more information, see [Logging IP traffic using VPC Flow Logs](flow-logs.md)\.
++ Use Amazon CloudWatch with VPC flow logs to monitor the IP traffic going to and from network interfaces in your VPC\.
+For more information, see [Publish flow logs to CloudWatch Logs](flow-logs-cwl.md)\.

-## Additional resources<a name="seccurity-best-practices-additional-resources"></a>
-+ Manage access to AWS resources and APIs using identity federation, IAM users, and IAM roles\.
-Establish credential management policies and procedures for creating, distributing, rotating, and revoking AWS access credentials\.
-For more information, see [IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html) in the *IAM User Guide*\.
-+ For answers to frequently asked questions for VPC security, see [Amazon VPC FAQs](http://aws.amazon.com/vpc/faqs/)\.
+For answers to frequently asked questions related to VPC security, see *Security and Filtering* in the [Amazon VPC FAQs](http://aws.amazon.com/vpc/faqs/)\.